2165 The Best Mode Requirement [R-11.2013]

 The best mode requirement is a safeguard against the desire on the part of some people to obtain patent protection without making a full disclosure as required by the statute.
 The requirement does not permit inventors to disclose only what they know to be their second-best embodiment, while retaining the best for themselves.
 In reNelson, 280 F.2d 172, 126 USPQ 242 (CCPA 1960).

 Determining compliance with the best mode requirement requires a two-prong inquiry.
 First, it must be determined whether, at the time the application was filed, the inventor possessed a best mode for practicing the invention.
 This is a subjective inquiry which focuses on the inventor’s state of mind at the time of filing.
 Second, if the inventor did possess a best mode, it must be determined whether the written description disclosed the best mode such that a person skilled in the art could practice it.
 This is an objective inquiry, focusing on the scope of the claimed invention and the level of skill in the art.
 Eli Lilly & Co. v.
-Barr Laboratories Inc., 251 F.3d 955, 963, 58 USPQ2d 1865, 1874 (Fed.
+Barr Lab.
+Inc., 251 F.3d 955, 963, 58 USPQ2d 1865, 1874 (Fed.
 Cir.
-2001). ** All applicants are required to disclose for the claimed subject matter the best mode contemplated by the inventor even though applicant may not have been the discoverer of that mode.
+2001).
+All applicants are required to disclose for the claimed subject matter the best mode contemplated by the inventor even if the inventor was not the discoverer of that mode.
 Benger Labs.
 Ltd.v.
 R.K.
 Laros Co., 209 F. Supp.
 639, 135 USPQ 11 (E.D.
 Pa.
-1962).**
+1962).

-Failure to disclose the best mode need not rise to the level of active concealment or grossly inequitable conduct in order to support a rejection ** .
-Where an inventor knows of a specific material that will make possible the successful reproduction of the effects claimed by the patent, but does not disclose it, speaking instead in terms of broad categories, the best mode requirement has not been satisfied.
+Failure to disclose the best mode need not rise to the level of active concealment or inequitable conduct in order to support a rejection.
+Where an inventor knows of a specific material or method that will make possible the successful reproduction of the claimed invention, but does not disclose it, the best mode requirement has not been satisfied.
 Union Carbide Corp.v.Borg-Warner, 550 F.2d 555, 193 USPQ 1 (6th Cir.
 1977).